sudarshanpa/sudarshanpa/README.md

 ---

 🧑‍💻 About Me
-- 📊 Passionate about **Data Analysis and Data Visualization**
+- 📊 Passionate about Data Analysis and Data Visualization .
-- 📚 Currently learning :- Data Analytics tools and technologies
+- 📚 Currently learning :- Data Analytics Tools and Technologies .
-- 🎯 Goal:- To become a Professional Data Analyst
+- 🎯 Goal:- To Become A Professional Data Analyst .
-- 💡 Interested in working with data to find insights and solve problems
+- 💡 Interested In Working With Data To Find Insights and Solve Problems .

 ---